Christos-Hadjinikolis/Christos-Hadjinikolis.github.io/index.md

 ## About

+### Christos Hadjinikolis
 Lead ML Engineer with excellent presentation and communication skills.
 A passionate researcher with exposure to deep learning & evolutionary AI.
 A competent problem-solver with a proven academic record in the field of AI and with practical experience in Big Data engineering and advanced analytics.
 Specialised in graph-analytics.

-### Christos Hadjinikolis

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for

 ```markdown
 Syntax highlighted code block